-Most dogs become "Addisonian" when they lose the ability to produce both mineralocorticoids and glucocorticoids both.
+Most dogs become "Addisonian" when they lose the ability to produce mineralocorticoids and glucocorticoids both.
 They need both types of hormones replaced.
 It turns out that there is a subset of Addisonian dogs that are able to control their sodium/potassium imbalance through other hormones and only the glucocorticoids are in need of supplementation.
 These patients have what is called "Atypical Addison's disease."
-They can have all of the symptoms of typical Addison's disease as described above except for the electrolyte shock crisis.
+They can have all of the symptoms of typical Addison's disease as described above (chronic relapsing diarrhea/appetite loss, low blood sugar crisis etc.) but not the electrolyte shock crisis.
 Treatment consists of supplementation of glucocorticoid hormones, such as prednisone.

 It was previously thought that these patients experienced only partial damage to their adrenal cortex and that is why they did not suffer full Addison's symptoms.
-More recently, however, it has been discovered that the atypical Addison's patients do have as much adrenal cortex damage as they typical Addison's patients; they are just finding other ways to manage their sodium and potassium.
-Most atypical Addison's patients progress to the typical form which means they will eventually need more aggressive treatment with florinef® tablets or percorten® injections.
+More recently, however, it has been discovered that the atypical Addison's patients actually do have as much adrenal cortex damage as the typical Addison's patients; they have just found other ways to manage their sodium and potassium.
+Most atypical Addison's patients progress to the typical form which means they will eventually need more aggressive treatment with Florinef® tablets or Percorten® injections.
 The current recommendation is to monitor sodium and potassium levels every couple of months in atypical patients to watch for the switch to the typical (and more serious) form of Addison's disease.

 WHAT IS SECONDARY ADDISON'S DISEASE